-Early work focuses on automatic programming and program synthesis, where systems such as PROW generated executable code from formal logical specifications~\cite{prow,1985balzer}.
-Later approaches explored heuristic and probabilistic methods, including grammar-based generation~\cite{2014miningidiom,2010inducegrammar,2017preciseconditiongeneration} and specialized statistical models~\cite{jha2010oracle,de2008z3}, but these techniques were often rigid and difficult to scale.
-Advances in Transformer-based architectures enabled language models to reason over longer contexts and generate increasingly complex programs i.e. Codex \cite{chen2021evaluatinglargelanguagemodels}, MBPP \cite{austin2021programsynthesislargelanguage}, APPS \cite{appsbenchmark} or competitive programming namely AlphaCode \cite{alphacode}.
-Stronger foundation models such as ChatGPT, Deepseek \cite{achiam2023gpt,guo2025deepseek} has enabled strong semantic code understanding demonstrably in real-time code suggestions inside IDEs such as Cursor, Copilot \cite{cursor,copilot,liu2024coedpilot} or real-world program repairs through SWE-bench \cite{swebench,swebench-multimodal} at near 80\% by Trae Agent \cite{traeagent}.
+\textbf{Code Generation.} Early work focuses on automatic programming and program synthesis, where systems such as PROW generate executable code from formal logical specifications~\cite{prow,1985balzer}.
+Later approaches explore heuristic and probabilistic methods, including grammar-based generation~\cite{2014miningidiom,2010inducegrammar,2017preciseconditiongeneration} and specialized statistical models~\cite{jha2010oracle,de2008z3}, but these techniques are often rigid and difficult to scale.
+Advances in transformer models enable language models to reason over longer contexts and generate increasingly complex programs i.e. Codex \cite{chen2021evaluatinglargelanguagemodels}, MBPP \cite{austin2021programsynthesislargelanguage}, APPS \cite{appsbenchmark} or competitive programming namely AlphaCode \cite{alphacode}.
+Stronger foundation models such as ChatGPT, Deepseek \cite{achiam2023gpt,guo2025deepseek} enable strong semantic code understanding demonstrably in real-time code suggestions inside IDEs such as Cursor, Copilot \cite{cursor,copilot,liu2024coedpilot} or real-world program repairs through SWE-bench \cite{swebench,swebench-multimodal} at near 80\% by Trae Agent \cite{traeagent}.
 These works are the pre-cursor to a challenge shift from function-level code generation towards repository-level generation \cite{liu2024repobench,jain2025livecodebench,tang2024mlbenchevaluatinglargelanguage}.